Aldona

-Aldona is a village in the Taluka of Bardez in the Indian state of Goa.
-It is known for producing several prominent Goans.
+Aldona (or Aldonã) is a village that lies in the Bardez taluka of the Indian coastal state of Goa.
+It is known for producing several prominent Goans personalities.

 Geography

 Aldona is located at 15°35′23″N 73°52′24″E at an average elevation of 19 m.

 Aldona, as a comunidade-village, comprises around 16 wards.
 Bodiem and Danua wards are separated from the main village area by the Mapusa river, and come under the neighboring village of Tivim's panchayat.
 Aldona comunidade's other wards are Quitula, Ranoi, Coimawaddo, Gutcoi, Udoi, Cottarbhat, Santerxette, Panarim, Naikawaddo, Castelwaddo, Carona, Lankdem, Panth, Corjuem and Calvim.

 Demographics

 As of the 2011 India census, Aldona had a population of 6,320.
 Males constituted 46% of the population and females 54%.
 Pin Code of Aldona is 403508 which comes under Goa postal division (Goa-Panaji Region, Maharashtra Circle).
 The average literacy rate was 79%, higher than the national average of 59.5%.
 Among the literate, 49% were males and 51% were females.
 9% of the population was under 7 years of age.

 Aldona is one of the few, if not the only, village which has two comunidades (village communities, or ganvkaria).
 Following "endless fights for nearly four centuries, culminating in the comunidade's bifurcation into two bodies – Communidade Fraternal of the Brahmins (which included goldsmiths) and the Comunidade de Boa Esperanca of the Chardo (Kshatriya) and Sudra castes."